yuikns/panther/README.md

 ## Graph File (Input Document)

-Please check [this url](https://aminer.org/billboard/Panther) for more detail.
+I have prepared a simple sample [here](data/), you may also check [this url](https://aminer.org/billboard/Panther) for more information.